DominikZurawski/Aerial-object-detection/README.md

 # Aerial Object Detection

 ## 📌 Project Description
-This project focuses on aerial object detection using YOLOv8 and YOLOv11 models.
+This project focuses on aerial object detection using YOLOv8 and YOLOv11 models and image classification with EfficientNetB2 and Vision Transformer (ViT) architectures.
 The models were trained to recognize the following object classes:
 - ✈️ `airplane`
 - 🎈 `balloon`
 - 🐦 `bird`